markuslangus/Applied-Data-Science-Capstone/README.md

 ## Notebooks

 To view the notebooks live and properly display interactive elements such as Folium maps, use `nbviewer`.
-Follow these steps to view the Jupyter Notebooks in `nbviewer`:
+Click the following links to open the Jupyter Notebooks of this repository in `nbviewer`:

 1. Open [nbviewer](https://nbviewer.jupyter.org/).
 2. Navigate to the desired notebook file within this repository and copy its URL.